ltearno/hexa.tools/hexa.binding/README.md

 	TextBox colorBox = new TextBox();

-	Binder.bind( colorBox ).to( Document.get().getBody().getStyle(), "backgroundColor" );
+	Binder.bind( colorBox ).to( Document.get(), "body.style.backgroundColor" );

 	RootPanel.get().add( colorBox );

 For this to work, we have to add the `JavaScript` object in the set of reflected classes.
-That's because the getStyle() method returns a Style object which is a subclass of the JavaScriptObject class.
+That's because all the Document instance, and the getBody() and getStyle() methods return a subclass of the JavaScriptObject class.
+With the JavaScriptObject classes, you don't have to register subclasses but at least the JavaScriptObject class.

 Now let's try a last thing.
 What if we want to bind the text box value to the window's title ?
-Since the Window class in GWT only has static methods, we cannot use an instance of set property values on.
+Since the Window class in GWT has only static methods, we cannot use an instance of set property values on.
 So we need to create a custom adapter :

 	Binder.bind( colorBox ).to( new WriteOnlyPropertyAdapter()
 	{